Kitware/VTK/Documentation/release/dev/webgpu-runtime-loading.md

 implementation is found, initialization fails with a diagnostic so applications can fall back to another backend such as OpenGL.

+Set `VTK_WEBGPU_LIBRARY` to load a specific implementation; without it, the names implementations are commonly installed under are tried in turn.

 The goal is to let the same VTK binary run against different native implementations (Dawn, wgpu-native) or the browser's WebGPU via Emscripten.
 That goal is not reached yet: when Dawn is found at configure time the module still